 So what exactly is free cash flow?
-Generically, the excess of operating cash flow over capital expenditure is considered as free cash flow.
-In layman terms, after all the operating expenses are paid, the amount of cash available to debt providers and equity holders of the company is termed as free cash flow.
+Generically, the excess of operating cash flow over capital expenditure is considered free cash flow.
+In layman’s terms, after all the operating expenses are paid, the amount of cash available to debt providers and equity holders of the company is termed free cash flow.

 Importance of Free Cash Flow

 Free cash flow is a very important tool for investors.
 It measures the liquidity available to investors.
 The higher the free cash flow, the more cash-rich the company is.
-All this cash can be further invested in the growth of the company or can be paid a dividend.
-Eventually, it will increase the value of the company, and that leads to growing investor portfolio.
+All this cash can be further invested in the growth of the company or can be paid as a dividend.
+Eventually, it will increase the value of the company, and that will lead to a growing investor portfolio.